xenia-project/xenia/development/quickstart.md

 When pulling new code use either `xb pull` to fetch the latest changes to both the main repository and all submodules as well as run premake, or else be sure to do those things yourself.

+### Visual Studio 2015 Configuration

+Xenia works with the [free community edition of Visual Studio](https://www.visualstudio.com/downloads/download-visual-studio-vs).
+When installing you must make sure to check the Visual C++ tools and the Windows SDKs.

 ### Where's the sln/vcproj?